Are you thinking about a career in General Practice?

 General practice training is in the main four years in duration.
 The first two years are spent primarily in hospital settings, with third and fourth year in supervised general practice.

-For those undertaking the recognition of prior learning (RPL) pathway, general practice training is shortened, depending on the RPL pathway.
-Trainees with RPL Medicine or Emergency Medicine complete 3 year training.
-Trainees with RPL Paediatrics complete 3.8 months training.
+For those undertaking the recognition of prior learning (RPL) pathway, general practice training is shortened from 4 years to 3 years.

 How can I find out more information on GP Training in Ireland?